 Like Zoom Squirrel, readers have their own unique experiences when losing teeth.
-Have readers think about their own experiences, and craft letters to the tooth fairy about what happened when they lost their first tooth and what it was like to have the tooth fairy come for a visit.
-If readers haven't lost a tooth yet, it's okay-ask them to use their imaginations to tell a tale about what they hope will happen when they do.
+Ask readers to think about their own experiences, and write letters to the tooth fairy about what happened when they lost their first tooth and what it was like to have the tooth fairy come for a visit.
+If readers haven't lost a tooth yet, it's okay; ask them to use their imaginations to tell a tale about what they hope will happen when they do.